dummy-ilh/MINE/AB testing/Chapter_03_Confidence_Intervals.md

 1. State the correct interpretation of a 95% confidence interval, and explain precisely why the common "95% probability" phrasing is wrong.
 2. Prove the CI-hypothesis test duality in words: why does "0 is not in the 95% CI" imply "we reject H₀ at α=0.05"?
+  A 95% CI contains exactly those parameter values that are not rejected by a two-sided hypothesis test at α = 0.05.

+Therefore:

+If 0 lies inside the CI, zero is a plausible value → fail to reject H₀.
+If 0 lies outside the CI, zero is not plausible → reject H₀.

+This works because both the CI and the hypothesis test are derived from the same sampling distribution and standard error

 3. If you quadruple your sample size, by what factor does your CI width shrink?
 Why?
-4. Why does CI construction use the unpooled standard error while a hypothesis test typically uses the pooled standard error?
+5. Why does CI construction use the unpooled standard error while a hypothesis test typically uses the pooled standard error?
-5. A stakeholder says "the CI is [-0.05%, +1.65%], so there's a 95% chance the true effect is positive."
+6. A stakeholder says "the CI is [-0.05%, +1.65%], so there's a 95% chance the true effect is positive."
 What's wrong with this statement, and what would you say instead?
+ What's wrong?

+The statement incorrectly assigns probability to the fixed true parameter.

+Also, since the interval contains 0, a zero effect is still plausible.

+Correct statement:

+The 95% confidence interval ranges from -0.05% to +1.65%.
+Because it includes 0, the data do not provide sufficient evidence at the 5% significance level to conclude the true effect is positive.
-6. Two variants' CIs overlap — can you conclude there's no significant difference?
+7. Two variants' CIs overlap — can you conclude there's no significant difference?
 What should you check instead?
+No.

+Overlapping confidence intervals do not necessarily imply there is no statistically significant difference.

+This is because significance depends on the standard error of the difference, not simply whether two separate intervals overlap.

+Instead, check:

+the confidence interval for the difference, or the hypothesis test p-value comparing the two groups directly.
-7. Why might a z-based CI be misleading with only 200 users per arm, and what's the fix?
+8. Why might a z-based CI be misleading with only 200 users per arm, and what's the fix?
+The z-interval assumes:

+the sampling distribution is approximately normal, and the population standard deviation is known (or the sample is large enough for the approximation).

+With only about 200 users per arm, especially for binary outcomes with low conversion rates or skewed data, the normal approximation may be inaccurate.

+This can produce confidence intervals with incorrect coverage.

+Fix:

+For means: use a t-based confidence interval (uses the t-distribution to account for estimating the standard deviation).
+For proportions: use better methods such as the Wilson interval (or exact methods when appropriate) instead of the simple Wald (z-based) interval.
 ---
 *End of master tutorial — combines confidence interval construction, interpretation, the CI-hypothesis test duality, levers, worked example, and interview Q&A/traps.*